LukeSmithxyz/based.cooking/content/cheesy-meatballs.md

 ![Cheesy Meatballs with Tomato Sauce](/pix/cheesy-meatballs.webp)

-Nothing beats meat, cheese and tomato combined together to create the best combination of flavors that man has created.
+Nothing beats meat, cheese and tomato combined to create the best combination of flavors that man has created.

 ## Ingredients